Why Construction Companies Fail (96% Do Before Year 10)

 There are as many bad customers out there as there are bad contractors.
 Some of those customers simply want to get the work done for free.
 They will argue about things that, they claim, were promised.
 A signed contract and detailed estimate will help to prevent this from happening.

-Don’t get too excited to add employees.
+Hiring too fast destroys cash flow.
 Company growth is what you want.
 But only add each employee only when absolutely necessary and after ensuring that the company can afford to do it.
 Employee payroll is one of a company’s biggest expenses.
 Do the math to ensure an additional employee will help the bottom line.
 Otherwise, it’ll consume it’s cash flow.
+Projul offers no per-user fees, so you can add team members without increasing your software costs.

-Growing a sustainable construction business is impossible when the bulk of the business is operating out of one person’s head.
-In order to grow, you’ll need projects and issues that can be efficiently managed by the people you hire to help you.
+Running your business out of your head limits growth and invites mistakes.
+To grow, you’ll need projects and issues that can be efficiently managed by the people you hire to help you.
 To do so, you’ll need more data transparency, processes, and organization.
+Projul’s 26+ features centralize leads, projects, schedules, and reporting so your whole team operates from the same data.

 For larger companies that use sticky notes and boxes full of folders, you essentially have the same problem on a bigger scale.
 Job leads and customer management, project details, task management, communications, schedules, progress tracking, equipment management, the list goes on and on.